davidcraft/SimKern/README.md

 Outputs:
-SIM0 will create R\*K + 1 files, where R is the number of trials and K is the number of genomes.
+SIM1 will create R\*K + 1 files, where R is the number of trials and K is the number of genomes.
 Similar to SIM0 all
-$$ have been replaced with real values, but now "genome_key1" has been replaced with the "genome_key2" all the way up to k.
+$$ have been replaced with real values, but now "genome_key1" will also have been replaced with "genome_key2" all the way up to k.
 All of these R*K files are created and run automatically, and their results used to create a similarity matrix.
 For each genome, the similarity is measured by how many of the R trials return the same result.
 So if R is 10 and 7 of the trials return the same result when comparing two different genomes, the similarity score for those two genomes will be 0.7.
 The similarity score is therefore in the range [0,1].
 This similarity matrix is automatically saved as a CSV file called "Sim1SimilarityMatrixfinal.csv".
-//TODO: details on the incremental calculation of the similarity score.

 ## 2: SIM0 MACHINE LEARNING